amo7een/amoreen-armetta-portfolio/README.md

 The portfolio includes examples of:

 - An AI-assisted documentation operations system
-- UX writing for billing and permissions
+- UX writing for permissions
 - Scalable content systems for complex SaaS products
 - Documentation for AI and identity and access management
 - Cross-functional editorial and product-language work